yangheng95/PyABSA/README.md

 > PyTorch Implementations (CPU & CUDA supported).

-**PyABSA is an active project and under development, if you have the interest to integrate your models or datasets into PyABSA, please do feel free to contact us for necessary support.
-Any message would receive response at least in a day.**
+**PyABSA is an active project and under development, if you are interested in integrating your models or datasets into PyABSA, please do feel free to contact us for necessary support.
+Any message would receive response at most in a day.**

-# Preface

-This is an ASBA research-oriented code repository.
-I notice that some Repos do not provide the inference script, and the codes may be redundant or hard to use, so I build PyABSA to make the training and inference easier.
-PyABSA contains ATEPC and APC models now.
-Except for providing SOTA models for both ATEPC and APC, some source codes in PyABSA are reusable.
-In another word, you can develop your model based on PyABSA. e.g., using efficient local context focus implementation from PyASBA.
-Please feel free to give me your interesting thoughts, to help me build an easy-to-use toolkit to reduce the cost of building models and reproduction in ABSA tasks.

-**If PyABSA helps you, please star PyABSA in order to keep it developing and find latest released features or tutorials.**

 # Notice